FlorianS4/Project-2-Memory-Game-JS/README.md

 - I want to be able to play the game with memory cards in a different order.

 #### Frequent User
-- I want to be able to see my score to see how I am performing and to bet my old highscore.
+- I want to be able to see my score to see how I am performing and to beat my old highscore.

 ## Design
 ### Typography